 I’m a multi-methods researcher, and I teach courses on user research, social media, organizational communication, social network analysis and qualitative methods.
 You can read more about my work in posts tagged “research” and on the Research page.
 My lab – the Collaboration and Social Media Lab @ IIT – has more info as well.

-When I’m not working on research or teaching, I’m probably cooking, watching Michigan Football (Go Blue!), or learning to play guitar.
+When I’m not working on research or teaching, I’m probably cooking or watching Michigan Football (Go Blue!).
 I’m also available for consulting on social media development and user research projects and am a founding member of the Social Media Research Foundation.